 With regard to the other points raised thus far, however, it is important to bear in mind the server admin's desire to limit what clients can do on their server.
 We can't simply allow clients to randomly mix up episodes and maps without the admin's prior consent.
 Warping to another map in the same episode has no affect on this.
 However, changing episodes once the server has started may potentially circumvent the admin's control (assuming no whitelist mechanism is employed).

 Also, now Doomsday has a Ring Zero and clients are free to leave and join servers as they wish - there is much less need to dynamically reconfigure the current server.
 If clients want to play a different episode then joining another server is much less of a issue (assuming suitably configured server is running of course.
 Although the availability thereof should not dictate high-level behavior!).

 If one considers the map cycle as an alternative to an Episode definition then the user should define it as such (or we could autogenerate, whatever...).
 The important thing to note is that a Episode def supports everything the existing map cycle does other than the timed exit conditions.
 I agree that it would be useful to extract this functionality into scripts, however it makes no sense to script up the old map cycle instead when it makes far more sense to leverage the new custom episode stuff.

-#10 Updated by danij over 8 years ago
+#10 Updated by danij about 9 years ago

 Thinking about the "timed exit conditions" of the map cycle - these are actually game rules.
 If the exit conditions are converted to game rules and the cycle itself is defined in an Episode def, then there would be nothing remaining of the old map cycle mechanism.

-#11 Updated by skyjake over 8 years ago
+#11 Updated by skyjake about 9 years ago

 implementing such cycles as scripts